 The Constitution of India is an essential subject for law students who are studying through their law degree or working hard to pass competitive legal exams.
-However, one look at the Indian Constitution PDF or its book that we use to study, and you will find that it is a voluminous thing to cover.
-So to make it easier for your last-minute revision, let us look at all important articles of the Indian Constitution.
+However, one look at the Indian Constitution PDF or its book, and you will find that it is a voluminous thing to cover.
+So to make it easier for your last-minute revision, here are the important Articles of the Indian Constitution.

 Important Articles of Indian Constitution